LostPieceUniverse/FlashMindForge/README.md

 - Create, edit, and delete flashcards.
 - View flashcards in a randomized or sequential order.
+- Has a config to define the deck directory
 - more incomming...

 ## Plans
  Those plans are in no order and just ideas I want to implement in the future.

-- Config JSON to set path of decks ect.
-- Making it a TUI application (certain attributes would be defined in the config)
+- Making it a TUI application (certaing attributes would be defined in the config)
 - Get the code to a point where its actually good and efficient...